Continue reading this on our app for a better experience

 Follow us on Facebook and join our Telegram channel for the latest updates.

-China’s consumer inflation dropped below zero for the first time in 13 months, a reading skewed by seasonal distortions but also a reminder of persistent deflationary pressures in the economy.
+China’s consumer inflation dropped far more than expected to fall below zero for the first time in 13 months, an assessment skewed by seasonal distortions but also a sign of deflationary pressures persisting in the economy.

 The consumer price index declined 0.7% from a year earlier, the National Bureau of Statistics said Sunday, compared with a 0.5% gain in the previous month.
-The median forecast of economists surveyed by Bloomberg was a 0.4% drop.
+That was lower than all but one forecast in a Bloomberg survey of analysts, whose median estimate was for a 0.4% drop.

 China’s core CPI, which excludes volatile items such as food and energy, decreased for the first time since 2021 with a drop of 0.1% — only the second time the gauge has contracted over more than 15 years.
 Factory deflation extended into a 29th month.